‘This is a man’s world’: Republicans’ misogyny on full display

 A button on offer at the Republican National Convention last week. | via X

-Then, she sat down next to Donald Trump, a man who courts have concluded committed sexual assault and who was found liable for the rape of at least one woman, as her husband talk to a nationwide audience about what a good man Trump is.
+Then, she sat down next to Donald Trump, a man who courts have concluded committed sexual assault and who was found liable for the rape of at least one woman, as her husband talked to a nationwide audience about what a good man Trump is.

 Roofing tycoon and richest “self-made” woman in the U.S. Diane Hendricks spoke movingly of her struggle to advance in life despite her difficult rural beginnings.
 “If I can make it, you can make it, too,” she said from the podium.